 Pressure stresses are stresses induced in vessels containing pressurized materials.
 The loading is provided by the same force producing the pressure.
 Thermal stresses exist whenever temperature gradients are present in a material.
 Different temperatures produce different expansions and subject materials to internal stress.
 This type of stress is particularly noticeable in mechanisms operating at high temperatures that are cooled by a cold fluid.
 These stresses can be comprised of tensile stress, which is stress arising from forces acting in opposite directions tending to pull a material apart, and compressive stress, which is stress arising from forces acting in opposite directions tending to push a material together.
 These stresses, cyclic in nature, can lead to fatigue failure of the materials.

-The reactor pressure vessel and piping, by contrast, are subjected to large load variations, but the cycle frequency is low; therefore, high ductility is the main requirement for the steel.
-Thermal sleeves are used in some cases, such as spray nozzles and surge lines, to minimize thermal stresses.
-Heatup and cooldown rate limits are based upon the impact on the future fatigue life of the plant.
-The heatup and cooldown limits ensure that the plant’s fatigue life is equal to or greater than the plant’s operational life.
-Additionally, plant design modifications include for example heating up of the Emergency Core Cooling System (ECCS) water tanks or sumps in order to reduce the temperature difference between injected water and tha material of RPV.
+By contrast, the reactor pressure vessel and piping are subjected to large load variations, but the cycle frequency is low; therefore, high ductility is the main requirement for the steel.
+Thermal sleeves, such as spray nozzles and surge lines, are used in some cases to minimize thermal stresses.
+Heat up and cooldown rate limits are based upon the impact on the future fatigue life of the plant.
+The heat up and cooldown limits ensure that the plant’s fatigue life is equal to or greater than the plant’s operational life.
+Additionally, plant design modifications include, for example, heating up of the Emergency Core Cooling System (ECCS) water tanks or sumps in order to reduce the temperature difference between injected water and the material of RPV.

 One safety issue that is a long-term problem brought on by the aging of nuclear facilities is pressurized thermal shock (PTS).
 PTS is the shock experienced by a thick-walled vessel due to the combined stresses from a rapid temperature and/or pressure change.